zalf-csa/HAPPI-Climate-Bias-Correction/readme.md

 cd HAPPI-Climate-Bias-Correction
 ```

-2. **Ensure R is in your PATH:**
+2. **Ensure R is in the system PATH:**
-If `Rscript` is not recognized, run the appropriate command for your system:
+If `Rscript` is not recognized, run the appropriate command for the operating system:
 - **Windows (Command Prompt):** `set PATH=C:\Path\To\R\bin;%PATH%`
 - **Windows (PowerShell):** `$env:PATH += ";C:\Path\To\R\bin"`
 - **Linux/macOS:** `export PATH="/path/to/R/bin:$PATH"`